phase858/RexBot/README.md

 - ``dieroll``: Rolls a die with the specified ammount of sides,
 - ``reload``: Currently not working, reloads the custom command files.
 # Custom Commands
 Rexbot has a custom command system.
 Custom commands are json files that specify a commands category, name and output options.
 A commands category must be in ``AllowedCategories`` for it to load.
-Custom commands are loaded from the ``commands`` folder within the ``config`` folder.
+Custom commands are loaded from the ``Commands`` folder within the ``Config`` folder.
 ```json
 {
   "name": "glomp",